State and Local Transportation Resources

 This technical guidance describes how to use EPA’s MOVES models (MOVES2010a and MOVES2010b) to estimate greenhouse gas emissions and/or energy consumption from on-road vehicles in a state or metropolitan area.
 This final guidance replaces the public draft that was previously available on this website.

 Contact: Laura Berry at firstname.lastname@example.org.

 - Overview of EPA’s draft technical MOVES Greenhouse Gas Guidance (18 pp, 264K, February 2012) This presentation was given during a phone conference of MOVES users in February 2012.

 Travel efficiency strategies are those emission reduction strategies that affect travel activity, such as travel demand management (e.g., telecommuting, transit subsidies), public transit fare changes and service improvements, road and parking pricing, and land use/smart growth.

-- Technical Assistance Available: EPA’s OTAQ is again seeking state, local, or regional agencies interested in working with EPA to assess the potential for greenhouse gas (GHG) and criteria pollutant emission reductions under alternative travel efficiency scenarios.
+- Deadline extended: EPA is accepting letters of interest through March 31, 2015 Technical Assistance Available: EPA’s OTAQ is again seeking state, local, or regional agencies interested in working with EPA to assess the potential for greenhouse gas (GHG) and criteria pollutant emission reductions under alternative travel efficiency scenarios.

 This new effort is a follow up to the case studies completed in 2014 (described below).
 EPA invites letters of interest from local, regional, and state planning agencies for participation, for areas with population above 200,000.
-Letters of interest are due December 31, 2014.
 For details, see 2014 Project Description and Notice (PDF) (4 pp, 180K, November 2014).